 Question 7c

+Grading: 4/10. -1 for not noting the type of regression model (cox PH); -1 for not noting the width of the confidence interval. -1 for not noting how age/sex were modeled in the regression (age continuous?
+In 10 year intervals?); sex – male or female as the reference group?); -3 for not reporting correct HR/CIs (see key).

 Methods: Similar to the methods of analysis above, a survival analysis evaluating the association between serum bilirubin and all-cause mortality was performed.
 This time, age and sex were included in the model.
 The association between all cause mortality and bilirubin levels was computed from a regression model with confidence intervals and two-sided p values computed using Wald statistics based on the Huber-White sandwich estimator.